michellepace/md-pretty/other-prompts/tailwind-refactor-goal.md

 Utility-first frameworks can generate large CSS files because they include thousands of classes.
 Tailwind addresses this with PurgeCSS (now called **content optimization*- in v3).
 By analyzing your HTML, Tailwind removes unused classes during the build process, resulting in a lean CSS file for production.

 For example, if you only use `bg-blue-500` and `text-white`, the final CSS will include just those styles, not the entire Tailwind library.

+## Refactoring Priority Guidance

+When refactoring, the LLM should **determine the optimal sequence** based on the specific code rather than following a predetermined order.
+This approach ensures the most efficient transformation path.

+### Examples of Logical Sequencing:

+- **First reduce custom CSS** before implementing responsive design patterns
+- **Convert hard-coded color values** to Tailwind color classes before addressing hover states
+- **Simplify layout structures** with Tailwind flex/grid utilities before fine-tuning spacing
+- **Standardize text styling** with Tailwind typography classes before adding interactive states

+The LLM should analyze the code to identify which changes will provide the most significant improvements in maintainability and alignment with Tailwind's utility-first philosophy.

+## Summary: Key Refactoring Goals

+1. **Replace custom CSS** with Tailwind utility classes
+2. **Standardize design values** using Tailwind's predefined scales
+3. **Prepare for centralized theming** in the future React implementation
+4. **Improve maintainability** by adopting utility-first workflow